voytas75/voytas75/README.md

 $userProfile | Add-Member -Type NoteProperty -Name "Interests" -Value $interests

 $_welcome = @"
-Welcome to my GitHub, fellow programmers!"
+Welcome to my GitHub, fellow programmers!

 As a system administrator, I specialize in $techStack, utilizing the power of $interests to make my work more efficient.

 I am particularly passionate about PowerShell, and I believe that it is a crucial tool for managing modern IT systems.